atarr3/campvideo-data/README.md

 ### Prequisites
 #### CMake and C++ Compiler
 Installing the required Python packages requires both CMake and a C++ compiler.
 For macOS users, these requirements are normally already satisfied.
 Windows users should install a C++ compiler from [Microsoft Visual Studio Community Edition](https://visualstudio.microsoft.com/downloads/).
 Be sure to install the latest x86/x64 C++ build tools and the appropriate Windows SDK for your Windows platform.
+For example, a Windows 10 user would install
+-
+-

 CMake can be installed via the command